 How to choose a butcher

 The cardinal rule of buying meat: If you can’t see the carcass, or at least know that it has been somewhere in the building where you buy the meat, how can you judge the provenance and quality (unless you travel to the production plant?)
 Meat needs to be fresh and not covered in cellophane and to live and breathe and age in the cold room.
 Good butchers dry-age meat as a matter of course until it feels right to sell.
 It’s a craft and it takes commitment – it’s not a marketing concept that you pay extra for.
-A skilled butcher won’t even mention it.
+A skilled butcher won’t even mention it, they’ll just do it.

 The craft of the butcher: The only way to judge the craft of a butcher is to see them cutting meat on their butcher’s block; notice how they only show a small quantity of freshly cut meat in their window or fridge, how they never repackage meat in plastic or slather it in bought-in sauces so you can’t see what’s underneath.
 (By all means buy meat and a sauce from the butcher but you need to see the meat without sauce before you buy it.)
-A fine butcher who is proud of his wares will cut something especially for you and mince meat to order so you can see what goes into the mincing machine.
+A fine butcher who is proud of their wares will cut something especially for you and mince meat to order so you can see what goes into the mincing machine.

 Ask where the animal lived and what the animal grazes on: It will affect both the quality and nutritional value of the meat.
 A lamb that grazes on a mountain in Kerry or Mayo will taste differently from one in Meath (all splendid).
 That’s a good way of fine-tuning your palate and working out what meat works best in different dishes.
 See it as a geographical culinary journey of Ireland.

 Buy in bulk and freeze good meat: It makes more sense to defrost a good piece of meat than to buy a lower-quality fresh piece.
 You can buy whole animals online from Ring of Kerry Mountain lamb to Achill lamb to smaller quantities of meat and even beef dripping from James Whelan.
 Do a search on Google and you’ll be amazed at the good value you get from buying a half or whole animal delivered to your door ready to freeze.
-The definition of wealth in our opinion is a freezer full of artisan meat.
+The definition of wealth in our opinion is a freezer full of decent quality meat.
 If you have the space it’s worth buying a small freezer for the garage especially.

 VIDEO: HOW TO BUTCHER A COW – See the craft of the butcher in action in this BON APETIT video of Jason Yang breaking down half a cow into the round, loin, rib and chuck.
 Really useful if you would like to know where each cut comes from.